Technigo/project-happy-thoughts/README.md

 - This project is built with JavaScript, using the React framework.
 It consists of 3 components and an App.js file, with a style sheet for each component.
 - The view, like and post features is implemented by the API fetches, using GET method to receive data, and POST method to like and post.
-- The app also have additional features build with JavaScript function, such as word count validation.
+- The app has additional features built with JavaScript functions, such as word count validation.
 - The layout is structured with CSS Flexbox.
-- The app was built with the mobile first approach and works responsive in tablet and computer.
+- The app was built with mobile first approach and has a responsive design in tablet and computer.

 ## Tech 🛠